 Lake Michigan UP Camping

-Straights State Park is technically located in Lake Huron at the northern base of the Mackinac Bridge and offers amazing views of the Mackinac Bridge.
+Straits State Park is technically located in Lake Huron at the northern base of the Mackinac Bridge and offers amazing views of the Mackinac Bridge.
+See our Lake Huron Camping Guide.

 Visit Mackinac Island